reingart/pyfpdf/docs/reference/set_text_color.md

 ### Parameters ###

 r:
-> If `g` and `b` are given, red component; if not, indicates the gray level.
-Value between 0 and 255.
+> If `g` and `b` are given, this indicates the red component; if not, this indicates the gray level.
+The value is between 0 and 255.

 g:
 > Green component (between 0 and 255).